 We don’t take Internet security seriously unless we get hacked, lose money on the internet, or get scammed.
 Users need to take Internet security and privacy seriously before any mishappening.

 There are thousands of scams running on the Internet.
-You may not find all the security issues and the ongoing scams but there are certain checks that will help you to identify a potential scam.
+You may not find all the security issues and ongoing scams, but certain checks will help you identify a potential scam.

 Some Internet applications have led to difficulties with privacy, opening up debates about whether social networks are actually of commercial interest.
 Or creating new communications and connecting people around the planet.

 The privacy of the individual, on the other hand, encompasses a whole range of different rights.
 But the part that is most exposed to abuse via the Internet relations of personal data.